live-by-unix/CodePool/README.md

 # CodePool
-Place to find and collab
+Place to find and collab.